-The entrepreneur's linear preferences induce a sharp difference between the two cases discussed in Proposition 2.
-This permits a clear and simple exposition of the important intuition behind our results.13 In the case r > R, moral hazard is immaterial.
-The entrepreneur reaches the first-best.
-Fluctuations in the cost of capital only affect corporate investment I. When r < R, by contrast, the cost of capital affects leveraged payouts that reduce incentives and thus shift the entire production function downwards.
-The situation is therefore quite remote from the first-best as a decrease in r negatively affects productive efficiency.
-This in turn implies that investment responds more slowly to the cost of capital.
-Section 3 embeds this partial-equilibrium model with exogenous cost of capital into a model in which a central bank has control over the real rate because of nominal rigidities.
+In the case r > R, moral hazard is immaterial.
+Shareholder value is at the first-best.
+Fluctuations in r only affect corporate investment I. When r < R, by contrast, r affects leveraged payouts that reduce the shareholder's incentives and thus shift the entire production function downwards.
+The situation is therefore quite remote from the first-best as a decrease in r negatively affects productive efficiency, whereas Proposition 1 showed that in the absence of moral hazard, a lower rate boosts incentives and thus productive efficiency.
+This in turn implies that investment, while still decreasing in r, is less sensitive to it as the benefits from cheaper funds are partially offset by a reduction in productive efficiency.
+Notice that when equilibrium effort is larger than 0.5, a marginal reduction in r not only reduces the mean of output but also raises its variance, as would be the case with an asset-substitution problem in lieu of a hidden-effort problem.
+Section 3 embeds this partial-equilibrium model with exogenous interest rate into a model in which a central bank has control over the real rate because of nominal rigidities.
 The central bank seeks to maximize a standard social welfare function, and sets its policy rate so as to mitigate the distortions induced by a downward-rigid wage.
 Before proceeding with this Section 3, we show in the following subsection that our central insights are robust to many extensions and alternative modellings.
+All that we need is a friction such that the Modigliani-Miller irrelevance fails to hold because leverage negatively affects total asset value, at least beyond some threshold.
+The following subsection offers examples of such frictions other than moral hazard.
 The reader interested in arriving at our main results may skip it in a first reading.
-13The broad qualitative insights would carry over under strict concavity.

-2.2 Alternative modelling choices The ingredient provided by this partial-equilibrium model that Section 3 crucially relies on is that a friction introduces a tradeoff between leveraged payouts to a firm's share-holders and the firm's productive efficiency.
-Whereas they ease the exposition and offer tractability, many features of the above particular model are not important, and the analysis in Section 3 carries over under alternative formulations that we describe here, albeit (sometimes) at the cost of additional complexity.
-First, we show that assuming entrepreneur's wealth W to be sufficiently large that investment can be funded with safe debt is only meant to simplify the analysis.
+2.2 Alternative modelling choices The ingredient provided by this partial-equilibrium model on which Section 3 will crucially rely is the fact that a friction introduces a tradeoff between leveraged payouts to a firm's shareholders and the firm's productive efficiency.
+Whereas they ease the exposition and offer tractability, many features of the above particular model are not important.
+The analysis in Section 3 carries over under the alternative formulations that this Section 2.2 offers, albeit (sometimes) at the cost of additional complexity.
+First, we show that assuming as above that the firm's legacy future cash flows W are sufficiently large that investment (but not payouts) can be funded with safe debt is only meant to simplify the analysis.
 All insights hold if both investment and payouts must be financed with risky debt.
-Second, we show that other frictions than hidden effort deliver the same tradeoff.
-Third, a standard extension of our model to continuous payoffs shows that the entrepreneur optimally issues a standard debt contract.
-We posit in this section that W = 0 and, for brevity, $f(I) = 2\sqrt{I}$.
+Second, we show that other frictions than hidden effort by an active shareholder deliver the same tradeoff.
+Third, an extension of our model to continuous payoffs shows that the firm optimally raises external funds by issuing a standard debt contract.

+We posit in this section that W = 0 and, for brevity, $f(I) = 2\sqrt{I}$ .